sal55/langs/bcc.md

 * Supports large subset of C; main omissions listed below

 * Not written in C, but in my own systems language.
 Versions of that could target C, and that is how the one-file C 'rendering' was created.
-True sources comprise about 25 non-library modules (they are listed in bcc.c).
+True sources comprise about 25 non-library modules.

 ### Downloads